civican/legisinfo/44-1/bills/C-70/bill_text.md

 Paragraph 11.12(2)(a) of the Act is replaced by the following:

-the approved class to which the Canadian dataset belongs **or to which it belonged on the day on which it was collected**; and
+the approved class to which the Canadian dataset belongs or to which it belonged on the day on which it was collected; and

 ### Section 19

   **(1)** Paragraph 11.13(1)(a) of the Act is replaced by the following:

-    the retention of the dataset that is the subject of the application is likely to assist the Service in the performance of its duties and functions under **section** 12, 12.1, **15 or** 16; and
+    the retention of the dataset that is the subject of the application is likely to assist the Service in the performance of its duties and functions under section 12, 12.1, 15 or 16; and

   **(2)** Subsection 11.13(2) of the Act is amended by adding the following after paragraph (b):